buildasaurs/Buildasaur/README.md

 ------------------
 You have multiple options of getting started with Buildasaur, from source code to downloading the App.
 - get the app for the [latest release](https://github.com/czechboy0/Buildasaur/releases/latest)
-- check out code and build and run in Xcode
+- check out code and build and run in Xcode (requires Xcode 6.3 with Swift 1.2, thus OS X 10.10.3) - which is why the build is "failing" - Travis is still [working on Swift 1.2 support](https://github.com/travis-ci/travis-ci/issues/3216).

 Installation Steps
 ------------------